Full name Steven John Croft

 Steven Croft etched an indelible mark on the county's history in 2011 by hitting the winning runs on the fourth day of the final County Championship match, against Somerset at Taunton, to clinch the county's first outright title in 77 years.
 It capped a memorable season in which he had also captained Lancashire's one-day side, notably leading them to a place at the Friends Life T20 finals day.

 It was T20 that most sustained him and he ended another Lancashire run without success when he skippered the county to their first T20 title at Edgbaston in 2015 - a title that ended a remarkable run of 15 defeats in the latter stages (quarter-finals, semi-finals or final) of limited-overs competitions since 1999.
 He took over the captaincy after one week of the season due to a back injury to skipper Tom Smith and, as well as taking charge in T20, also supervised another promotion season in the Championship.
-He was such a fixture in the side that he built up an English record for consecutive T20 appearances.
+He was such a fixture in the side that he built up an English record for consecutive T20 appearances, just missing out on the world record when he missed the Roses match because of injury in 2018.

 Croft, a batsman/offspinner who can also bowl effective medium pace, has been utilised most in the limited-overs formats, and is a highly proficient fielder at slip or backward point.
 His early appreciation of cricket came in Sri Lanka where his father was working and he made his first-class debut for the county in 2005 as one of the first Lancashire Academy graduates to be awarded a professional contract.
 He made rapid progress, particularly in T20, in which he hit the last ball for six to snatch a win over Leicestershire in only his second appearance.